Learn the Rules

 Is คำผวน the same as a spoonerism?

 They are very similar.
-Both involve swapping sounds between syllables or words.
+Both involve swapping rimes between syllables or words while keeping initial consonants in place.
 The key difference is that คำผวน is a structured game in Thai culture with well-known examples, while a spoonerism in English is often an accidental speech error that has been turned into humour.

 Does every language have a wordplay game like คำผวน?

 Almost every language has some form of sound-manipulation game.
-Italian has Farfallino, Japanese has Sakasa Kotoba, Korean has Dwaeji Mal, and Hindi has Ulta Pulta.
+Italian has Parolacce al Contrario, Japanese has Sakasa Kotoba, Korean has Dwaeji Mal, and French has Contrepèterie.
 The rules differ, but the joy of scrambling sounds is universal.